brunopc/probabilistic-checking/associativity_checking/README.md

 >real	0m5.168s
 user	0m5.992s
 sys	0m0.372s

+This case was a bit faster than the randomized version because of a slightly higher constant, and because the generator set found by the deterministic algorithm was very small (indeed, a cyclic group has a generator set of size 1).

 As the operation created in `not_associative.py` is not cancellative, we cannot guarantee a O(n^2\*lgn) bound for this case and the code takes way too much time to run.